How to Create Live Discussions on ClassHook

 Hopefully you don’t have to use it, but you can click the X next to a student’s name to kick them from the discussion.

-Step 7: Conduct the discussion
+Step 8: Conduct the Discussion

 Once all of your students are in, you can play a clip by clicking on it in the Clips to Show section.
 At any time, you can click on a different clip to switch clips.